Joe Righetti

-Joseph William Righetti (born December 31, 1947) is an American former professional football defensive tackle who played two seasons with the Cleveland Browns of the National Football League (NFL).
+Joseph William Righetti (born December 31, 1947) is an American former professional football player who was a defensive tackle for two seasons with the Cleveland Browns of the National Football League (NFL).
 He was selected by the Browns in the sixth round of the 1969 NFL/AFL draft.
-He played college football at Waynesburg University.
+He played college football for the Waynesburg Yellow Jackets.

 Early life

 Righetti played high school football at Bethlehem-Center High School in Fredericktown, Pennsylvania.
 He was named most valuable lineman in his senior year.

 College career

-Righetti was a four-year starter for the Waynesburg Yellow Jackets.
+Righetti was a four-year starter for the Yellow Jackets at Waynesburg University.
 He earned NAIA All-American and NAIA All-District honors.
 He was also a Pennsylvania All-State West Penn Conference selection.
 Righetti set a record with eighteen individual tackles in a game against the Muskingum Fighting Muskies.
 He also participated in wrestling and track, placing fourth in the 1966 and 1967 NAIA National Wrestling Tournament and set the school record in the shot put.
 He was inducted into the Waynesburg College Sports Hall of Fame for both football and wrestling.